Days: 0 - 5

 Saturday, August 24, 2024

 We ate all of our breakfasts at the hotel.
-They did a great job with a large varied select of both hot and cold foods.
-Eggs (both scrambled and hard/soft boiled), bacon, various cold cuts and fruits including some delicious cut up fresh pineapple.
-There were also a good selection of bakery iem (breads and rolls).
+They did a great job with a large, varied selection of both hot and cold foods: eggs (both scrambled and hard/soft boiled), bacon, various cold cuts, and fruits, including some delicious cut-up fresh pineapple.
+There was also a good selection of bakery items (breads and rolls).
 Yup, a very good hotel breakfast.

 Hotel Alster Hof (Yup... our hotel)